statycc/pymwp/docs/features.md

     "pycparser aims to support the full C99 language (according to the standard ISO/IEC 9899).
 Some features from C11 are also supported."

+**What happens if the C program contains unsupported syntax?**

-BY default, analysis bypasses unsupported statements and raises a warning.
+- By default, the analysis skips unsupported _statements_ and raises a warning.
+- In strict mode (`--strict`), analysis skips whole constructs (_"programs"_) that contain unsupported syntax.

+The strict mode is sound, but not very informative in case of an unsupported program.
+The default handling is more useful for developing the analysis.

 **Legend**